Qualys annual user conference live blogging

 I wrote a series of blog posts at the SaltConf18 in September 2018.
 SaltStack is a devops automation, remote control and orchestration tool that has a great deal of power and is used in some very large enterprise networks managing hundreds of thousands of servers.I also wrote white papers about their technology and its applications.

-Here are links to the various pieces:
+Here are links to the various pieces (the actual posts have since been removed from their site):

 — I wrote this white paper which talks about typical use cases of the SaltStack Enterprise product and Salt’s key features.